 Ruka and her two brothers were raised by their mother in rural Ghana.
 As the only girl, Ruka was given more chores in the home and only had time to study at night before bed.
 Her mother struggled to pay her school fees and Ruka was nearly pushed out of school due to non-payment because it took so long to save money.

-Despite financial strain, Ruka completed her education and with a lot of perseverance she was able to achieve a Bachelor's Degree from the University of Development Studies in Ghana.
+Despite financial strain, Ruka completed her education and with a lot of perseverance, she was able to achieve a Bachelor's Degree from the University of Development Studies in Ghana.
 After completing university, Ruka worked as an English instructor and during this time she found herself questioning: “What next?”
 There are few employment opportunities in many rural parts of sub-Saharan Africa, where 49% of women do not participate in the labor force.
-The answer to her question came in the form of CAMFED’s CAMA network of young women leaders, when she joined the financial literacy program as a core business trainer in 2011.
+The answer to her question came in the form of the CAMFED Association (CAMA), the network of young women leaders educated with CAMFED support.
+Through the CAMFED Association she joined the financial literacy program as a Core Business Trainer in 2011.